So the correct answer for MM#05 was...

 - determine the mechanisms of metaboly in both the pellicle-bearing euglenids and 'naked' diplonemids; likely, it has something to do with the organisation and dynamics of pellicular microtubules.
 Use [MT-disrupting] drugs, they're good for science.

-other eukaryotes with some sort of pellicular MT bundles, and see how they roll move about.
+- examine other eukaryotes with some sort of pellicular MT bundles, and see how they

 - look over older accounts of 'metaboly-like' motion in non-euglenids, and verify them.
 Check if anything is known about their cytoskeletal organisation.